npm-simplified/simplified/docs/content.md

 -- (int) `perPage`

 Optional.
-The number of items of the return contents.
+The number of contents to return in the query.

+-- (string) `orderBy`

+Optional.
+The content table's column name.

+-- (string) `order`

+Optional.
+The order to which the contents is return to.
+Default is *asc* (ascending).

+-- (object) `meta`

+Optional.
+The content's metadata.

 // @todo: Define how queries are set.